Polykarp Kusch: Biography

+missionary, and Henrietta van der Haas.
+In 1912, Kusch and his family emigrated to the United States, where he naturalized as a U.S. citizen in 1922.

+After graduating from grade school in the Midwest, Kusch attended Case Institute of Technology (CIT) in Cleveland, Ohio (now Case Western Reserve University), where he majored in physics.
+After graduating from CIT with a B.S. in 1931, Kusch entered the University of Illinois, from which he received his M.S. in 1933.
+He continued his education at the same alma mater, studying under Francis Wheeler Loomis.
+For his work in the field of optical molecular spectroscopy, he received his Ph.D. in 1936.

-Kusch then moved to New York City, where from 1937 and until his departure for the newly founded University of Texas at Dallas, he spent much of his career as a professor at Columbia University, and served as the university's provost for several years.
+In 1937, Kusch moved to Columbia University, where he spent much of his career as a professor and served as its provost for one year in 1970–1971.
 He worked on molecular beam resonance studies under I. I. Rabi, then discovered the electron anomalous magnetic moment.
 Many measurements of magnetic moments and hyperfine structure followed.
 He expanded into chemical physics and continued to publish research on molecular beams.
-During his tenure at Columbia, he was the doctoral supervisor for Gordon Gould, the inventor of the laser.

-Kusch was a fellow of the American Physical Society since 1940 and of the American Academy of Arts and Sciences since 1959.
-He was elected a member of the National Academy of Sciences in 1956.
-In 1967, he was elected to the American Philosophical Society.
+In 1972, he left Columbia to become a professor at the University of Texas at Dallas, remaining there until his retirement in 1982.

+Personal life

-Kusch's wife Edith died in 1959, and in the following year he married Betty Pezzoni.
+In 1935, Kusch married Edith Starr McRoberts, with whom he had three daughters.
+Edith died in 1959, and the following year he married Betty Pezzoni.
 They had two daughters.
 Kusch House, a residential dormitory for undergraduate students at Case Western Reserve University in Cleveland, Ohio on the South Campus, is named after Kusch.
 It is located on Carlton Road in Cleveland Heights.
 The University of Texas at Dallas has a Polykarp Kusch Auditorium with a plaque.

-Kusch died on March 20, 1993, aged 82.
-His widow Betty died in 2003, aged 77.
+Kusch died on March 20, 1993, in Dallas at the age of 82.